-Vince is a frequent guest on MSNBC’s Melissa Harris Perry Show, The Reid Report, and Up with Chris Hayes, and has appeared on Moyers & Company with Bill Moyers.
-His writing has been featured in the New York Times Room for Debate, on the Huffington Post, and on CNN.com, among many publications.
+Vince is a frequent guest on MSNBC’s Melissa Harris Perry Show, The Reid Report, and Up with Chris Hayes, and has appeared on Moyers & Company with Bill Moyers and Democracy Now!
+His writing has been featured in the New York Times Room for Debate, on the Huffington Post, and on CNN.com, among other publications.